 So many private company CEOs and CFOs have looked for alternative compensation tools.
 Restricted Stock Units seem like a natural fit because they are quite similar to options.

-Pros and Cons of Restricted Stock Units (RSUs)
+Pros and cons of restricted stock unites (RSUs)

 It is common to vest RSUs over time just like options.
 You can also vest RSUs using milestone triggers like achieving a certain amount of revenue or even the sale of the company.